avitex/rust-dangerous/README.md

 ## Safety

-This library has one instance of `unsafe` required for wrapping a byte slice into the `Input` DST.
+This library has a instance of `unsafe` required for wrapping a byte slice into the `Input` DST and multiple instances required for `str::from_utf8_unchecked` used in display section.

 ## Inspiration